Neuroscience (Hershey)

 The Neuroscience (NEURO) Graduate Program provides students curricular training with a broad focus on neuroscience, and the opportunity for concentrated research in a variety of disciplinary approaches to neuroscience such as biochemistry, cell biology, embryology, genetics, immunology, neuroscience, pharmacology, physiology, structural biology, and virology.
 Students receive rigorous training that provides the skills necessary to be leaders in biomedical research and other endeavors that benefit from a rigorous scientific background, including education, law, journalism, and public policy.

 The Neuroscience Graduate Program is an interdepartmental program that engages faculty from multiple basic science and clinical science departments.
-This broad-reaching Program provides students a wide ranging understanding of multiple disciplines with specific expertise in a chosen area, and encourages interdisciplinary research that is the hallmark of biomedical sciences in the 21st century.
+This broad-reaching Program provides students with a wide-ranging understanding of multiple disciplines with specific expertise in a chosen area and encourages interdisciplinary research that is the hallmark of biomedical neurosciences in the 21st century.

 Admission Requirements